Under NSW law, sexual harassment is:

 In an emergency call 000.
 Police will attend and take immediate action to protect you and anyone else in danger, such as children and pets.
 The police may file an Apprehended Domestic Violence Order (ADVO) on your behalf, which ensures the perpetrator or person hurting you will be prohibited from coming near you.

-The police have specialist Domestic Violence Liaison Officers known as DVLOs.
+The police also have specialist Domestic Violence Liaison Officers known as DVLOs.
 For people from the LGBTQI+ community, there are special officers known as Gay and Lesbian Liaison Officers (GLLOs).
 For people from Aboriginal and Torres Strait Islander communities, these special officers are known as Aboriginal Community Liaison Officers (ACLOs).
 You can call your local police station and make an appointment to speak to any of these specialist officers.
-If not an emergency, this can allow you to plan a time that suits you, and arrange a support person to accompany you, if you wish.
+This can allow you to safely plan a time that suits you, and arrange a support person to accompany you, if you wish.

 If you need further advice or assistance contact us, our Legal and Advocacy Services can help you.